Surface, Los Angeles. Transfer Array Exit Point

 "It splits the risk," Curtis argued, leaning into the performance.
 "We gather more intel from multiple angles.
 Plus, it keeps you and Allison out of their direct line of sight if they push patrols out toward the crash site."

-The hot flash arrived and was gone before it reached his expression — the airless, suffocating frustration of watching a man perform strategy he'd absorbed from films rather than from any situation that had ever required him to actually be afraid correctly.
+Will locked his jaw.
+He watched a man perform strategy absorbed from films rather than from any situation that had ever required him to actually be afraid.
 Curtis had drawn a map in the dirt with a stick.
-He'd used the phrase "total tactical coverage."
-He was fifty yards from an armed kidnapping operation and he was pitching a plan like he was in a writers' room, and the worst part — the part Will filed very quickly in a very small box — was that Curtis genuinely believed it.
-He wasn't lying.
+He used the phrase "total tactical coverage."
+He was fifty yards from an armed kidnapping operation and pitching a plan like he was in a writers' room.
+The worst part was that Curtis genuinely believed it.
 He was performing, and he didn't know the difference yet.

 Will shifted his gaze to Don.
 The loyal brother wouldn't meet his eyes, staring resolutely at the dirt as a fine, high-frequency tremor took up residence in his shoulders.